History of the University of Alabama: 1861–1902: The military school and beyond

 Student discipline remained a struggle.
 In the 1850s, the school's president, Landon Garland, began lobbying the Legislature to transform the university into a military school.
-In 1860, with the Civil War impending and in the wake of a violent brawl which resulted in the death of student, the legislature authorized Garland to make the transformation beginning in the Fall of 1860.
+In 1860, with the Civil War impending and in the wake of a violent brawl which resulted in the death of student, the legislature authorized Garland to make the transformation beginning in the fall of 1860.
 As a result of this transformation, during the Civil War, the school trained officers for the Confederacy.

 Because of this role, Union troops burned down the campus in April 1865.
 Only seven buildings survived the burning, one of which was the President's Mansion and its outbuildings.
 Frances Louisa Garland, wife of President Landon C. Garland, saved the home from destruction by the Union soldiers.
 When she saw flames in the direction of the campus, she ran from the Bryce home where the family had taken refuge and demanded the soldiers put out the fire in the parlor.
 The university reopened in 1871 and shortly after, the military structure was dropped.
 The other principal buildings today, have new uses.
 Gorgas House, at different times the dining hall, faculty residence, and campus hotel, now serves as a museum.
 The Roundhouse, then a sentry box for cadets, later a place for records storage, is a campus historical landmark.
 The Observatory, now Maxwell Hall, is home to a program called Creative Campus.

 In 1880, the United States Congress granted the university 40,000 acres (160 km2) of coal land as partial compensation for the $250,000 in war damages.
 Some of the money went toward the building of Manly and Clark Halls.
 In 1887, Clark became the home of the library, whose 7,000 volumes had been destroyed.
 It was not until 1900 that private donations, including the donation of 1,000 volumes collected by John Leslie Hibbard's father, restored the library to 20,000 books.
 Garland Hall, which housed the geology museum and lecture rooms, completed what became known as Woods Quad.
 Tuomey and Barnard Halls were also built before 1900.

 The medical school and pharmacy school were in Mobile at the time.

 The university was officially opened to women in 1892 after much lobbying by Julia Tutwiler to the Board of Trustees.
-In 1895, it was advertised that "young women of good character, who have attained the age of eighteen, may be admitted to the university, provided they are prepared to take up subjects of study not lower than those of the Sophomore class.
-They must reside in private families; but rooms for study during the study-hours of the day are provided at The University."